-Pachinko Parlors’ Sales Are About 23.2 Trillion Yen
+Pachinko Parlor Sales Are about 20.7 Trillion Yen

 Another Approach toward Increasing Sales Volume